Iron(II) sulfate: Hydrates

-Mineral forms are found in oxidation zones of iron-bearing ore beds, e.g. pyrite, marcasite, chalcopyrite, etc. They are also found in related environments, like coal fire sites.
+Mineral forms are found in oxidation zones of iron-bearing ore beds, e.g., pyrite, marcasite, chalcopyrite, etc. They are also found in related environments, like coal fire sites.
 Many rapidly dehydrate and sometimes oxidize.
 Numerous other, more complex (either basic, hydrated, and/or containing additional cations) Fe(II)-bearing sulfates exist in such environments, with copiapite being a common example.

 Production and reactions

-In the finishing of steel prior to plating or coating, the steel sheet or rod is passed through pickling baths of sulfuric acid.
+In the finishing of steel before plating or coating, the steel sheet or rod is passed through pickling baths of sulfuric acid.
 This treatment produces large quantities of iron(II) sulfate as a by-product.